quantiota/AI-Agent-Lab/docs/tasks/README.md

 ## 7. Final Steps

 ### 7.1.
 Deployment Preparation
-- **Task**: Prepare the AI Agent for deployment.
+- **Task**: Prepare the AI Agent and AI Agent UI for deployment.
 - **Details**:
-  - Finalize Docker image and push to the Docker registry.
+  - Finalize Docker images and push to the Docker registry.
   - Ensure all environment variables and configurations are correctly set for production.

 ### 7.2.
 Final Testing